rbind/cheap_shots/content/post/reasons-to-live.md

 the (dubious) ability to question this right.

 Essentially this is Harari's belief that humanity is unique and most important among species.
-I believe that any living thing, concious enough to concieve of the question, would come to the same conclusion.
+I believe that any living thing, conscious enough to conceive of the question, would come to the same conclusion.

+Harari goes farther.
+He asserts that the "Worship of Humanity" includes the belief that the Universe is given meaning by humanity.
+Personally, I'm willing to accept that the Universe existed before us, and will continue to exist without us.
+It did not arise to give us a place to be.

+# Relation to Camus' solution

+No idea yet

+#